INO-4500 DNA Vaccine Description

 INO-4500 DNA Vaccine Clinical Trials

-NCT04093076: INOVIO's Phase 1B clinical trial, LSV-002, will enroll approximately 220 adult participants 18-50 years old, with the primary endpoints of evaluating safety and immunogenicity in an African population.
+Clinical Trial NCT04093076: INOVIO's Phase 1B clinical trial, LSV-002, will enroll approximately 220 adult participants 18-50 years old, with the primary endpoints of evaluating safety and immunogenicity in an African population.
 The dosing regimen involves two vaccinations at 0 and 28 days with either 1.0 or 2.0 mg dosing levels.
 In addition to providing valuable insights on the INO-4500 safety and immunogenicity profile, this trial will inform dose selection for subsequent Phase 2 studies in West Africa.
-Last Update Posted: January 13, 2021.
+Last Update Posted: February 25, 2021.
+Estimated study completion date: September 2022.

-NCT03805984: Safety, Tolerability, and Immunogenicity of INO-4500 in Healthy Volunteers.
+Clinical Trial NCT03805984: Safety, Tolerability, and Immunogenicity of INO-4500 in Healthy Volunteers.
 This Phase 1 trial is a randomized and double-blinded study group, placebo-controlled trial to evaluate the safety, tolerability, and immunological profile of INO-4500 administered by intradermal (ID) injection followed by electroporation using the CELLECTRA® 2000 device in healthy adult volunteers.
 Last Update Posted: November 23, 2020.
+Actual completion date: October 21, 2020.